BitKa-Exchange/bitka-exchange/README.md

 ## 🤝 Contributing

 We welcome contributions from students and anyone who want to learn together!
-Because this project purpose is mainly for creating environment for learning and research in each person's area of interest, and combine every work to build a complete system.
+Because this project purpose is mainly for creating environment for learning and research in each person's area of interest, and combine everyone's work to build a complete system.

 Right now, we don't have a formal contribution guide yet, only some developer guidelines at [Docs](https://docs.bitka.polishstack.com/docs/developer-guide).
 If you want to contribute, feel free to open issues or pull requests.

 > [!NOTE]
-> I also encourage you to reach out to me directly first if you want the experience of team collaboration. - @14two-77
+> I also encourage you to reach out to me directly first if you want the experience of team collaboration - [@14two-77](https://github.com/14two-77)